rwb/c200/README.md

 | 2019  | 40 |
 | 2020  | 23 |

 Which of these years seems to be an *outlier*?
+How does it affect our ability to summarize the yearly number of murders in El Paso during this particular 7-year time period?
 How should we address it in an analysis?